World Trade Center attacks etched on New York psyche

 Yet people in New York can show more care toward each other than they once did.
 A blackout in 2003 was largely a good-natured affair, with city residents directing traffic and helping one another navigate darkened streets.
 It was a far cry from the looting and mayhem of the city's infamous 1977 blackout.

-More recently, neighbors rushed to one another's aid ahead of the feared onslaught of Hurricane Irene, said Richman.
+More recently, neighbours rushed to one another's aid ahead of the feared onslaught of Hurricane Irene, said Richman.

 "People have learned to reach out to help people in danger," she said.